Wheelchair Accessible

 Rudolf actor in a blue suit

-Contact our Box Office at 203-346-2000 to learn more about upcoming Sensory-Friendly performances.
+Contact our Box Office at 203.346.2000 to learn more about upcoming performances with sensory-friendly acocmodations.

 Photo Credit: Felix Manuel Photography; Theatre Development Fund; Rudolph The Red-Nosed Reindeer: The Musical